yanli1999/Jadeeean/README.md

 - 👋 Hi, I’m @Jadeeean
-- 👀 I’m interested in books, web development(of course), video editting and languages learning.
+- 👀 I’m interested in books, data analysis, video editing and languages learning.
-- 🌱 I’m currently learning web development and French.
+- 🌱 I’m currently learning data analysis and Spanish.
-- 💞️ I’m looking to collaborate on nothing for now, because I need to build my knowledge system first.
+- 💞️ I’m looking to collaborate on data analysis.
 - 📫 How to reach me: l591376683@gmail.com

 <!---